dennishilgert/dennishilgert/README.md

 ### I'm Dennis, a german computer science student and cyber security enthusiast.

-- 🔭  Right now I'm in the process of building my own app.
+- 🔭 &nbsp;Right now I'm in the process of building my own app.
-- 🌱  I’m currently learning some advanced node.js and how the micro services architecture works.
+- 🌱 &nbsp;I’m currently learning some advanced node.js and how the micro services architecture works.
-- ⚡  Fun fact: If there is any way, I'd rather host a service myself than use a ready-to-use solution.
+- ⚡ &nbsp;Fun fact: If there is any way, I'd rather host a service myself than use a ready-to-use solution.
 <br>

 ### Languages I speak: